swarajp8020/DSA-Journey-Swaraj/README.md

 Pending
 Take 2 numbers as inputs and find their HCF and LCM.
 Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all.

+Day -10
+To calculate Fibonacci Series up to n numbers.
+To find out whether the given String is Palindrome or not.